theMaryamO/theMaryamO/README.md

 Data & BI Developer
 -------------------

 I have been coding and building analytics solutions for 4 since I made a career switch to tech.

 I love school so I got an MSc in Data Analytics (Distinction).
 I put all my outstanding projects in the academic projects repo.

-Data and BI Developer: @baosystems Data Product Owner: myDoctorCloud Data Product Advisory: Agnes Global UK Since 2020, my passion for health technology solutions have grown tremendously.
+Data and BI Developer: @baosystems
+Data Product Owner: myDoctorCloud
+Data Product Advisory: Agnes Global UK

+My passion for health technology solutions have grown tremendously.
 I'm building the LAV Pro App: The first-generation HIV data compliance mobile application.
 To tackle the $1.6B Funds wastage from poor data quality and support accurate figures for the distribution of HIV testing and treatment kits.
 Contact me for a collaboration.

 *   🌍  I'm based in London
 *   🖥️  See my portfolio at [My Website:](http:///www.maryamolaniyan.com/portfolio)